For approved grants, the following requirements apply for reporting to Ekhagastiftelsen.

 A. Popular scientific result summary

-A popular scientific result summary has to be sent by e-mail to email@example.com within 3 months after project end.
-A template for the summary can be found on this page further below.
+A popular scientific result summary has to be sent by e-mail to email@example.com within 3 months of project end.

 The result summary should not be longer than 900 words and contain: